TradingView AI Chart Copilot Review: How to Install, Set Up, and Use It Step by Step (2026) Excerpt: A hands-on review of TradingView AI Chart Copilot public beta: how to install it, what it can do, where it helps, where it still falls short, and whether it is worth using in a real trading workflow.

 2. The daily limit changes behavior

-Fifteen requests per day is enough for focused use, but not enough for careless exploration.
+Fifteen requests per day (as of 2026-04) is enough for focused use, but not enough for careless exploration.

 This pushes you toward short, high-value prompts.
 That is not necessarily bad, but it does mean the beta is not ideal for traders who want to constantly chat with the tool all day.